 To avoid long queries tying up resources on the server and crashing your browser, results are limited to 100 rows by default for queries from the website.
 You may override this limit by specifying

 SELECT TOP nnn in your request or changing the value in the drop-down box.
 However, if you attempt to request over 2,000 results, the system will automatically scale your request back to that limit, with no guarantee of the same rows each time the query is run.
 This is only a hard limit on access from the website and larger requests (up to 1 million rows) are possible using other TAP clients (e.g. TOPCAT).

 Requests submitted via the website will be validated for both ADQL syntax errors and compatibility with the tables and columns available in database.
 For reference, your ADQL query is displayed on the results page and saved to the header of the VOTable returned by the service.
 You can sort the columns on the results page by clicking on the headers, or filter the output to select only those rows meeting further criteria.
 The table can then be saved as a VOTable (XML), CSV or tab separated file, or the entire table sent to TOPCAT (if it is running) or another Virtual Observatory client for further processing.

 You may also submit requests directly to the TAP service via tools such as TOPCAT or TAPsh.
 The service is discoverable by TOPCAT and can be found by searching for "SkyMapper" in the Select Service panel of the TAP Query window.

 For large, complex or long-running requests we recommend using the 'asynchronous' query option if your client permits it.
-This allows your query to run in the background without your client blocking or timing out, and will save the results on the server for a period of time (currently one week) for you to collect.
+This allows your query to run in the background without your client blocking or timing out, and will save the results on the server for a period of time (currently 24 hours) for you to collect.
 In TOPCAT this is accomplished by selecting the 'Asynchronous' mode in the Enter Query window.